Small Business

 5. Review licenses and fees for the coming year

-If your accountant or business manager does not keep track of licenses and renewals for you, take a couple of hours to sit down and create a calendar for managing these to-dos.
+If your accountant or business manager does not keep track of licenses and renewals for you, take a couple of hours to create a calendar for managing these to-dos.
 From operating licenses to expiring certifications, clarify when renewals are due, who will handle them, and how much they’ll cost.

 6. Double-check for changing laws

 From state-mandated sick time to changes in time-to-vote policies, now is the time to verify if any new legislation—whether local, state, or federal—will affect your workplace.
-Whether you employ a human resources director, work with a consultant, or handle these matters independently, ensure your business is prepared to abide by new mandates starting January 1st.
+Whether you employ a human resources director, work with a consultant, or handle these matters independently, ensure your business is prepared to abide by new mandates starting January 1.

 This also includes updating required signage about wages, breaks, and employee rights in a clear, visible space.